kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 The Toolkit by default will deploy the latest version of the selected [Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/).
 However, it can also support deploying our alternative [Cloud Native Hybrid Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/10k_users.html#cloud-native-hybrid-reference-architecture-with-helm-charts-alternative) where select stateless components are deployed in Kubernetes via our [Helm charts](https://docs.gitlab.com/charts/) instead of static compute VMs.
 To achieve this the Toolkit can provision the Kubernetes cluster via Terraform and then configure the Helm Chart via Ansible.

-While the Toolkit can deploy such an architecture for you it should be noted that this is an advanced setup as running services in Kubernetes is well known to be complex. **This setup is only recommended** if you have strong working knowledge and experience in Kubernetes.
+While the Toolkit can deploy such an architecture it should be noted that this is an advanced setup as running services in Kubernetes is well known to be complex. **This setup is only recommended** if you have strong working knowledge and experience in Kubernetes.
 For most users a standard Reference Architecture on static compute VMs typically will suffice, Hybrid architectures should only be used if the specific benefits of Kubernetes are desired.

-On this page we'll detail how to deploy a Cloud Native Hybrid Reference Architecture with the Toolkit. **It's worth noting this guide is supplementary to the rest of the docs and it will assume this throughout.**
+On this page we'll detail how to deploy a Cloud Native Hybrid Reference Architecture with the Toolkit. **It's worth noting this guide is supplementary to the rest of the docs, and it will assume this throughout.**

 [[_TOC_]]

 ## Overview

 As detailed in the docs, a Cloud Native Hybrid Reference Architecture is an alternative approach where select stateless components are deployed in Kubernetes via Helm Charts.
-This primarily includes running the equivalent of GitLab Rails and Sidekiq nodes, named Webservice and Sidekiq respectively, along with some supporting services such as NGINX, Prometheus, etc...
+This primarily includes running the equivalent of GitLab Rails and Sidekiq nodes, named Webservice and Sidekiq respectively, along with some supporting services such as NGINX and Prometheus.

 To achieve this with the Toolkit it can provision the Kubernetes cluster via Terraform and then configure the Helm Chart via Ansible.